 Medicine should only be brought to school when it is essential to administer it during the school day.
 In the vast majority of cases, doses of medicine can be arranged around the school day thus avoiding the need for medicine in school.
-Antibiotics for example are usually taken three times a day, so can be given with breakfast, on getting home from school and then at bedtime.
+Antibiotics for example are usually taken three times a day, so can be given with breakfast, on returning home from school and then at bedtime.

 Occasionally a GP may prescribe a medicine which has to be taken during the school day.
 Parents may call into the school and administer medicine to their child, or they may request that a member of school staff administers the medicine.
 When school staff administer medicines, the parent or guardian must supply the medicine in the original pharmacist's container clearly labelled including details of possible side effects to the school office and must complete a 'Parental consent to administer medicine' form (Appendix F).
-On no account should a child come to school with medicine if he/she is unwell.
+On no account should a child come to school with medicine if he/she is unwell, this must be provided to school by the parent/carer.